 In 2019, approximately 90,000 new motorcycles were sold across Australia, with off-road bikes claiming the most popular category .
 It’s no surprise, Aussies love thrill-seeking and the un-matched freedom a two-wheeler can offer.

 Whether you’re looking for adventure or something to get you from A–B, buying your first motorcycle isn’t a decision you should make lightly.

-Here are 5 things you should know when purchasing your first motorcycle.
+Here are the 5 things you should ask when purchasing your first motorcycle: